 When you have the right group of employees who perfectly complement one another, it feels like you can accomplish anything-as long as the team is intact.
 "Your people are your greatest investment", says Leena Paul, an Account Manager with WSPS.
 "And if you want to keep your people, you need to keep them engaged."
 That's especially true in today’s labour market, where there seem to be job openings in almost every field.
-Just last month, the CBC reported that nearly 400,000 jobs went unfilled in Ontario.
+In 2022, the CBC reported that nearly 400,000 jobs went unfilled in Ontario.
 If an employee is thinking about making a move, there's no shortage of places to go.
 So, how do you ensure your best employees stay engaged?

 Ideally, proactively working to keep employees engaged is something organizations should be doing all the time, not only during a labour shortage.
 "Think of this as an opportunity to prioritize engagement.
 It’s an opportunity to embed it into your organization's culture," says Leena.
 She has some tips, outlined below, to help you prioritize engagement and keep your team intact.

 - Maintain regular, open communication.
 "Communication is a joint responsibility," explains Leena.
 "Employees need to be open about what they need from their managers.
 And managers need to set clear expectations for their employees."
 Without this level of straightforward communication, misunderstandings can lead to negativity, which may result in disengagement.

 - Take the time to know and understand those who report to you.
 "When you have a good relationship with your employees and understand their individual needs, it's much easier to recognize when they may be unhappy or disengaged", says Leena.
 If you sense that something may be going on with one of your employees, talk to them and find out how you can help.
 Showing support to an employee when they're experiencing a problem, whether it's work-related or not, reminds them that they are valued.